microsounds/kagami/readme.md

 Only the characters `A-Za-z0-9_` can be used as macro identifiers.

 ### Global Macros
-These are generated at startup and do not change during runtime.
+These are generated and exported at startup and do not change during runtime.

-User-provided shell variables sourced from `.kagami/macros` can extend, override or unset these at will.
+User-provided shell variables and scripts `.` (dot) sourced from `.kagami/macros` can extend, override or unset these at will.
-Scripts `.` (dot) sourced within `.kagami/macros` will have read-only access to these macros.
+Subshelled scripts will have read-only access only.

 | built-in | description |
 | :-- | :-- |